moody/Waffle/README.md

   -- This node's own physical height, always vertical.
 Same as width in every other -- respect, "AUTO" sums along the main axis when direction is COLUMN, maxes along -- the cross axis otherwise, a percentage sizes it relative to the parent's own height.
+  -- "AUTO" on a node with wrap only accounts for the wrapping if that node's own width -- is explicit or a percentage.
   -- Can also be toggled after the fact with SetHeight(). height = 100,